Caylor777/AutoShorts/ReadMe.md

 Works in python 3.11.5
 clone or download zip of the repository
 Install before using:
-"https://visualstudio.microsoft.com/visual-cpp-build-tools/" and download C++ tools
+"https://visualstudio.microsoft.com/visual-cpp-build-tools/" and download desktop development with C++
 "https://github.com/espeak-ng/espeak-ng/releases/tag/1.51" and download the .msi

 ## Usage